 A dear friend of mine who I don’t see very often phoned me today.
-She had noticed that I was being rather quiet politically on Facebook, and she wanted to touch base with me.
 After being reclusive, she has recently become much more of an activist for our Mother Earth.

 I said that I haven’t felt to go in that direction.
 I told her that there have been two strands to my thinking and my work lately.
 One is to deepen my inner life.
-I’m listening to Gregorian chants as I write this… I’m working on a website that I have barely begun, colorfulprayer.com, about coloring books, prayer journals, and prayer itself.
+I’m listening to Gregorian chants as I write this… I’m working on a website, colorfulprayer.com, about coloring books, prayer journals, and prayer itself.
 As I believe that God (or fill in your favorite term here) loves all of us, I try to mirror that love as best I can.
 My Episcopal church is quite egalitarian, and I cherish everyone there.
-I was just voted onto the church vestry for a three-year term.

 A Shoutout for Pixabay